 We welcome guest blogger, Chuck Oestreich, long-time bicycling advocate and supporter of the Quad Cities Bicycle Club (QCBC).
-The QCBC celebrated its 50th anniversary in 2014 and is well known for its club rides, organization of the Quad City Criterium, and advocacy for bicycling in the Quad Cities and surrounding areas.
+The QCBC is in its 54th year and is well known for its club rides, organization of the Quad City Criterium, and advocacy for bicycling in the Quad Cities and surrounding areas.

 We asked Chuck about not only how he grew to love cycling, but how the QCBC and the sport is growing in popularity in promoting more cycling in our community.

 Peddling, Balancing, Living: Why I Love to Bike

 By Chuck Oestreich, Quad Cities Bike Club

 I’m not a super athlete – never have been.
 Oh, I played a little high school football, but that was in a small town in Wisconsin where if you showed up you made the team.
 I don’t have an athlete’s build and have never got into major bodybuilding or fitness training.

 But I’m a pretty good cyclist, and have been ever since I was driving down 4th Avenue in Moline and saw a ten-speed bike for sale at a yard sale.
 I stopped and got into a big debate with myself: should I spend $15 for a used Raleigh road bike?